BOUNTY™ MADELEINE RECIPE

 1/2 vanilla pod

-45ml water- if you decide to make plant based
+3 eggs (or 45ml water and 15g flaxseed- if you decide to make plant based)

 120ml melted butter and extra for greasing

 Ingredients you will need to add

 - Wash any new equipment that comes into contact with food.